youssef-elo/3D_Raycaster/README.md

 # 📖 Overview
 A minimalist 3D game engine using raycasting technology to project a first-person perspective of a dynamically generated maze.
-Built from scratch in C using the MLX42 graphics library, this project demonstrates core principles of computer graphics and low-level system programming.
+Built from scratch in C using the MLX42 graphics library, this project demonstrates core principles of computer graphics and low-level system programming .

 # 🎮 Features
 Custom map system with .cub file parsing: